-The Monitor Details view of the Web client lets you see performance details of all registered datasources at a glance.
+In the Monitor Details view of the Web client you can see performance details of all registered datasources at a glance.
 The table below describes the information available to you from this view:

-Column Description Monitored Datasource Lets you see the name of the datasources registered to the server you are monitoring.
-Monitor Lets you see the monitoring capability and whether or not the datasource is fully enabled or disabled.
-You enable or disable datasource monitoring from the Datasource Properties dialog box.
+Column Description Monitored Datasource Displays the name of the datasources registered to the server you are monitoring.
+Monitor Show the monitoring capability and whether or not the datasource is fully enabled or disabled.
+You enable or disable datasource monitoring from the Datasource Properties dialog.
 Status Shows the current datasource status and whether or not it is OK.
 Other status possibilities are Error, Unknown, or Transition, but these are rarely, if ever seen.

-Connection Detail Lets you see that status of the connection of the datasource to your server.
+Column Description Connection Detail Displaysthe status of the connection of the datasource to your server.
 Ideally it is connected and deployed.
 Other possibilities are Connected/Deployed Failed, Not Connected, Connected/Deployed Execution Error, and so on.
-User ID Lets you see the user ID.

-Column Description Query Timeout (seconds) Lets you see the amount of time, in seconds, before a query times out.
+User ID The user ID.
+Query Timeout (seconds) Shows the amount of time, in seconds, before a query times out.
 The default is 300.
-Ping Interval (seconds) Lets you see the amount of time between pings from the server to the datasource.
+Ping Interval (seconds) Shows the amount of time between pings from the server to the datasource.
 The default is 300.
-Primary Interval (seconds) Lets you see the amount of time between primary data sampling intervals.
-The default is 300 Secondary Interval (seconds) Lets you see the amount of time between secondary data fetch intervals.
+Primary Interval (seconds) Displays the amount of time between primary data sampling intervals.
+The default is 300 Secondary Interval (seconds) This options displays the amount of time between secondary data fetch intervals.
 The default is 900 seconds.
-Last Ping Time Lets you see the date and time the datasource was most recently pinged.
-Last Primary Fetch Time Lets you see the date and time, and the amount of time it took to fetch the primary data most recently.
-Last Secondary Fetch Time (seconds) Lets you see the date and time, and the amount of time it took to fetch the secondary data most recently.
-DBMS Lets you see the database platform for the target datasource.
-Version Lets you see the database platform version for the target datasource.
+Last Ping Time Displays the date and time the datasource was most recently pinged.
+Last Primary Fetch Time Displays the date and time, and the amount of time it took to fetch the primary data most recently.
+Last Secondary Fetch Time (seconds) Displays the date and time, and the amount of time it took to fetch the secondary data most recently.
+DBMS Shows the database platform for the target datasource.
+Version Shows the database platform version for the target datasource.